Chris022/fileserver_c/README.md

 Super simple and probably insecure Fileserver written in c

-To run, simply run the ./out and then access your files with localhost:8080/file.txt
+To run, simply run the server.out and then access your files with localhost:8080/file.txt